|1. Which of the following is a primary source?

 38. The Oxford Handbook of Food, Politics, and Society, edited by Ronald J. Herring.
-Published by Oxford University Press, New York, 2015.
+Published by Oxford University Press, Oxford, 2015.
 This title page information is from a print book.
 How would you cite it in MLA?

 39. The information listed above is a journal article found using the Cuesta Library Search.
 You accessed it on June 17, 2015.
 What is the correct MLA format for citing it?

 40. You used an article in the November 12, 2014 print issue of Newsweek magazine entitled “Saving ancient grains.”
 This 3-page article is by Ron Moreau and starts on page 58.
 Select the correct MLA format for listing this article in a Works Cited page.